 When you think of a city trip in France, people often think of Paris.
 Yes, Paris is a wonderful city to explore, but there is so much more!
 Think of art and culture for example.
 We’ve lined up 5 French cities that are worth adding onto your city trip list.

 This French and sunny city belongs to the five largest cities in France.
 Subsequently, it’s also the oldest city in France and this is the charm of Marseille.
 Situated next to the Mediterranean Sea, the harbour plays an important part to the daily life of Marseille.
 Eating fresh fish is a must and the same goes for walking around at old Le Vieux-Port harbour and the historic Fort Saint-Jean.
 A footbridge high above the sea links the Fort Saint-Jean to the emblematic MuCEM, the first museum entirely dedicated to Mediterranean civilizations, directly located by the sea.
 Don’t miss out the panoramic rooftop terrace which offers an amazing view on Marseille and the sea!
 From here you can also walk to the MuCEM, which is also an architectural highlight from the outside.
 Marseille is also known for its many artist and in the neighbourhood Le Panier you’ll find many ateliers where you can buy art.
 Talking about crafts, the relatively new Soap Museum shows visitors how it’s made with the traditional tools.
-Entrance is free for individual visitors and of course you will be able to buy a large variety of soap.
 Small streets and squares make Le Panier a great place for a coffee on one of the outside terraces.
 No visit to Marseille is complete without a visit to the beach though.
 You have a few options but the most popular is Plage des Catalans, a sandy beach close to the city.

 We passed Metz on our way back to the Netherlands last year and it was a great stop if you have a day or two.
 Metz is a city full of culture, many restaurants and worth a visit to the epic Gothic Cathedral.
 Did you know that Pompidou-Metz, has become the most visited cultural venues in France outside Paris?
 This contemporary and modern art institution is a must see on a rainy day (or any day for that matter).
 Metz has a lot of options when it comes to food.
 Market stalls, food events and restaurants are reasons why people in transit stop over.
 Are you planning to go to Metz this summer?
 With the digital arts festival Constellations de Metz the whole town becomes an exhibition.
 With the three different routes through the city you get to discover the city, as well as various impressive artworks, like the 5 km ‘Street Art’ route, which takes you past impressive sculptures, murals, installations and expositions.